Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

   Name and username of the user who modified the offer.

 - *ID*
   Offer identification number.
-The ID number is automatically assigned by the system.
+The ID number is automatically assigned by the system after creation.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)